Moving to Nairobi?

 When moving to Nairobi, expatriates often do not know where to start looking for housing.
 Nairobi is a sprawling city, and it does not always have the best reputation – the nickname “Nairobbery” from the 1990s comes to mind.
 As a rule of thumb, affluent residential areas are more likely to be found in the western part of the city.

 In the east, you’ll mostly find Nairobi’s industrial sites or lower-income residential areas like Eastleigh.
 Locals have dubbed the latter “Little Mogadishu”, due to the many Somali migrants and refugees among its residents.
 However, even upscale neighborhoods may be close to densely populated slums, where many people subsist on an income of a dollar per day.

-Unfortunately, it’s beyond the scope of this guide to introduce all Nairobi neighborhoods where expats decide to settle.
+Unfortunately, it’s beyond the scope of this guide to cover all Nairobi neighborhoods where expats decide to settle.
 But we will introduce some of the best-known below.

 If you have a generous salary or a huge housing allowance, you might opt for Nairobi’s most exclusive areas.
 The neighborhoods of Karen and Langata, southwest of central Nairobi, have some high-class housing developments.
 Together, the two residential districts are simply known as “Karengata”, offering plenty of amenities to well-to-do Kenyans and expatriates.